Plan your visit

-Dogs are welcome on the Causeway, a public bridleway through the reserve.
-Please keep to the designated rights of way only.
+Dogs are welcome on the Causeway, a public bridleway through the middle of the nature reserve.
+Please keep to this designated right of way only.

 - Dogs can die in hot cars, please do not leave your dog in the car when visiting us.

-- There are no dog waste bins on the reserve, we ask that you take the waste home with you to dispose of.
+- There are no dog waste bins on the nature reserve, we ask that you please take dog waste home with you to dispose of.

 Group booking information

 Bringing a flock?
 We welcome group bookings, please notify us of your visit in advance.